domenico-piol/rh-crossclusternetworking/README.md

 # Cross-Cluster networking Demo with OpenShift
+This demo-setup will show the differences using 3 different technologies for cross-cluster communication:

+- Submariner
+- Red Hat Service Connect (Skupper)
+- Red Hat Service Mesh Federation (Federated Istio)

 The base for all following demos will be some multi-cluster setups in Red Hat's lab environment.
 Check the respective section for details as different setups will be used per technology.